 Cruise Director questions

-What’s the best thing about river cruising, where are the greatest places to visit, and how exactly do you become an Emerald Waterways Cruise Director?
+What’s the best thing about river cruising, where are the greatest places to visit, and how exactly do you become an Emerald Cruises Cruise Director?
 We ask Cruise Director Darren Collins all that and more.

 1. Where are you from?